28 Best Website Monitoring Tools (Tried & Tested)

 An established tool from SolarWinds, it offers both uptime monitoring and RUM.

 Pingdom’s RUM offers all the basic statistics about active sessions, bounce rates, visits from different regions, load times, and more.
-Overall it doesn’t have much more features than Google products offer.
+Overall it doesn’t have many more features than Google products offer.

 There is no free option available and the pricing is based on monthly page views.